Skip to main content

 JEFFREY S. WILLIAMS

-LMSW-cc, CADC, MHRT/C, BHP
+LCSW, CADC, MHRT/C, BHP

 Jeff is a compassionate clinical social worker with nearly 15 years of experience in case management and social work.
 A proud United States Army combat veteran, he brings a unique perspective to his practice, understanding the challenges faced by individuals in various life circumstances.
 Jeff is dedicated to helping clients succeed by employing a strength-based approach that meets them where they are, both mentally and physically.
 Holding a Master of Social Work from Walden University, he also boasts an impressive educational background with four undergraduate degrees.
 His journey began with a degree in music and video business, followed by an Associate of Science in Education, where he gained valuable teaching experience.
 Additionally, he earned an associates in liberal studies and a Bachelor of Science in Mental Health and Human Services from the University of Maine.
 In his free time, Jeff enjoys outdoor activities and has a deep passion for music, both playing and creating.
 He believes that creativity and connection are vital for personal growth and healing, fostering resilience in those he serves.